pypa/bandersnatch/docs/mirror_configuration.md

 diff-append-epoch = true
 ```

 Will generate diff files with names like `/srv/pypi/new-files-1568129735`.
-This can be used to track diffs over time by creating a new diff file each run.
-It is only used when [](#diff-file) is used.
+This can be used to track diffs over time by creating a new diff file each time Bandersnatch runs.

 ### `hash-index`